hch12907/cdata/README.md

 // Include the library
 #include "vec.h"

-// In the below code, replace T with desired type/typedef.
+// In the below code, replace T with the desired type/typedef.
+// Note that T can only be 1 token long, i.e. "unsigned long" is disallowed.
+// To use those types, typedef them and supply the typedef to the macros.

+// This declares a struct of T_array.
+// The struct contains 3 fields: capacity, count, items.
+// `capacity`: the maximum capacity of the T_array, when it is exceeded the
+//             array will reallocate automatically.
+// `count`: the amount of elements stored in this array.
+// `items`: a pointer to a heap-allocated contiguous array.
+//
+// NOTE: it is insta-UB to mutate ANY field outside of the provided methods!
+ARRAY(T);

-// You can choose to typedef ARRAY(T) and replace it with the typedef too.
+// You can choose to typedef ARRAY(T) too.
 // typedef ARRAY(T) T_arr;

 // This declares the functions for ARRAY(T).
-ARRAY_FUNCS_DECL(T, ARRAY(T));
+ARRAY_FUNCS_DECL(T);
 ```

 In your *.c file: